deeplearning4j/deeplearning4j/programmingguide/dl4j_examplesexplained.md

    DataSet testData = testAndTrain.getTest();
 ```

-Splitting the data, sets a portion of the data for each function.
-This is used to prevent overfitting.
+Splitting the data, sets a portion of the data for each function, training and testing.
+This can be used to detect overfitting, when a network performs well on data it has trained on, but performs poorly on unseen data.
 Minimum required is two splits, for training the model and testing the model.
 It is common to have three splits: one each for training, testing, and validating.
 Optionally, the split allocation can be set at the file split point instead.

 Define the data sets for the training data and testing data.
 In this example, 65% of the data is set for training.